Milestone® Gold Mastercard® review

-If you're looking for a basic card to get approved for with bad credit, the Milestone Gold Mastercard could help.
+If you're looking for a basic card to get with less than perfect credit, the Milestone® Gold Mastercard® could help.

 |Product Name||Milestone® Gold Mastercard®|

 |Cash advance fee||$5 or 5% of the cash advance amount, whichever is greater|

 |Cash advance fee description||$0 during the first year.
 After the first year, either $5 or 5% of the amount of each transaction, whichever is greater (not to exceed $100)|

 |Penalty APR||29.9% fixed|